-REVIEW - The effectiveness of the intervention is measured and reviewed, and new approaches tried as necessary.
+REVIEW - The effectiveness of the intervention is measured and reviewed and new approaches tried as necessary.

-This cycle of assessment and targeted intervention is ongoing and underpinned by high quality teaching and training.
+This cycle of assessment and targeted intervention is ongoing and underpinned by high quality teaching and training, as well as the understanding of Ordinarily Available Provision.